 List View

-List view sketches and wireframes
+List view sketches

 For list view, I was inspired by Cher's personal closet outfit generator from Clueless, where the change of visual scenery solves the category organization challenge through horizontal scrolling that moves categories out of the main content area, creating a cleaner interface.
 This approach better supports detailed filtering behaviors while maintaining easy access to organization tools because it allows users to see what cohesively goes together.